microsoft/dstoolkit-time-series-forecasting/docs/decisions/0007_frequency_of_regression_testing.md

 For all options considered:

 - The regression tests should be executed by EF Champions or Experimentation Workstreams that are accountable for the changes being committed.
 However, the results of the regression tests such as execution times for each test dataset should be communicated to all EF Champions for awareness.
-- Once changes are merged (using existing PR process with peer code reviews, linting checks and unit testing), the `tsff` codebase version should be tagged in AzDO.
+- Once changes are merged (using existing PR process with peer code reviews, linting checks and unit testing), the `tsfa` codebase version should be tagged in AzDO.
 - If the changes to the codebase after the last regression test requires an update to the test datasets, this needs to be completed prior to the next regression test.
 Updates could include a data refresh, and/or new schemas for the datasets to ensure new featurizers can be computed appropriately.
 - Regression test results such as execution time will be logged to MLFlow experiment as a metric.
-- The framework codebase version (`tsff-vx.x.x`) should be logged to MLFlow for tracking.
+- The framework codebase version (`tsfa-vx.x.x`) should be logged to MLFlow for tracking.

 ### End-to-end testing on every commit